Photon-assisted electronic and spin transport in a junction containing precessing molecular spin: Charge transport

 Depending on the sign of $L/R^2-C$, the linear response is inductive-like ($G_{I}>0$) while $G_R$ decreases, or capacitive-like ($G_{I}<0$) while $G_R$ increases with the increase of $\Omega$.
 For $C=L/R^2$ the system behaves like a resistor with $G=G(0)$.
 The nondissipative component $G_I$ shows inductive-like behavior for

-as we have observed in Fig. \ref{fig: conductance}(d) (red line), and capacitive-like otherwise.
-The equality sign corresponds to resistive behavior.
+as we have observed in Fig.~\ref{fig: conductance}(b) (red line), and capacitive-like or resistive behavior otherwise.

+The behavior of the dynamic conductance components $G_{R}$ and $G_{I}$ as functions of the ac frequency $\Omega$ for $\mu=\epsilon_3$ and $\mu=0.1\,\epsilon_{0}$, with two values of $\Gamma$ at zero temperature is presented in Fig.~\ref{fig: frequency}.
 The real part $G_R$ is an even, while the imaginary part $G_I$ is an odd function of $\Omega$.
-In the low ac-frequency regime $\Omega\ll\Gamma$, $G_{R}$ is a quadratic function [black, solid and dashed lines in Fig. \ref{fig: frequency} (a)], while $G_{I}$ is a linear function of frequency [black, solid and dashed lines in Fig. \ref{fig: frequency}(b)].
-By fitting parameters of these functions and using Eq. (\ref{eq:approx_conductance}), one obtains $R$, $L$, and $C$ components, confirming that in this limit the ac conductance of the system resembles the previously described classical circuit model.
-The effective circuit parameters can be calculated in terms of the dynamic conductance according to Eq.~(\ref{eq:approx_conductance}).
-Note that they depend on the relative position of the Fermi energy of the leads with respect to the (quasi-)energy levels in the molecular orbital.
+In the low-ac-frequency regime $\Omega\ll\Gamma$, $G_{R}$ is a quadratic function, while $G_{I}$ is a linear function of ac frequency (solid and dashed black lines in Fig.~\ref{fig: frequency}).
+By fitting parameters of these functions and using Eq.~(\ref{eq:approx_conductance}), one obtains circuit parameters $R$, $L$, and $C$, confirming that in this limit the ac conductance of the system resembles the previously described classical circuit model.
+The circuit parameters can be calculated in terms of the dynamic conductance according to Eq.~(\ref{eq:approx_conductance}).
+Note that they depend on the relative position of the Fermi energy of the leads with respect to the molecular quasienergy levels.